dantleech/blog/source/_posts/2022-03-06-phpactor-monorepo.md

     package.

 So, potentially, for every "domain" in Phpactor there were up to 4 packages.
-In theory this was amazingly powerful.
+In theory this was amazingly powerful:

 - You could mix and match [extensions](https://www.dantleech.com/blog/2018/11/25/extensions/) to build new distributions of Phpactor.
-- External "plugins" could depend on only what the needed and be reused in different contexts.
+- External Phpactor extensions could depend on only what the needed, instead of the whole of Phpactor.
 - Domain boundaries were very explicit, it helped to ensure code was decoupled.
 - You could add new implementations without touching either the domain or